 Home, Kansas, an unincorporated community in northcentral Marshall County, is located along U.S. Route 36 – the Pony Express Highway – and along the Union Pacific Railroad about seven miles east of Marysville.

-Its post office opened in February 1874 and the town name comes from the fact that it was established in someone’s home.
+Its post office opened in February 1874, and the town’s name comes from the fact that it was established in someone’s home.
 In 1910, Home was a busy shipping point for grain and livestock along the St. Joseph & Grand Island Railroad.
-All of the main lines of business were represented including banking facilities, schools and churches, express and telegraph offices, and a post office with two rural routes.
+The main lines of business were represented, including banking facilities, schools and churches, express and telegraph offices, and a post office with two rural routes.
 The population in 1900 was 450.

 Locally, the town is called “Home City.”
-Its population today is unknown but it still retains a post office, a number of historic buildings, several businesses, and many very nice homes.
-On our last pass through, this small town appears to be growing.
+Its population today is unknown, but it still retains a post office, historic buildings, businesses, and very nice homes.
+On our last pass-through, this small town appeared to be growing.

 However, Legends’ was unable to find much history on this village, especially anything that is recent.
-We invite readers to submit information by commenting below or Send Email with information and/or photos.
+We invite readers to submit information by commenting below or Send Email with information or photos.